Wednesday, May 28, 2008

 Caucus Voting vs Primary Voting, Hillary Clinton Closes the Gap by incredibly Large Margins in Idaho, Nebraska, Washington AND Texas.

-Above is the ridiculous margin of victory for Barack Obama in the Idaho Caucus that had nothing to do with reality, but much to do with cheating.
-These inaccurate results certainly mirror the very style of Old School politicking that Barack Obama claims he would "change".
-Below is the Result of the Idaho Primary, notice how much closer the final results are?
+Above is the possibly unreflective margin of victory for Barack Obama in the 2008 democratic daho Caucus.
+Below is the Result of the 2008 Idaho Primary.
+Please note how much closer the final results are?

-Up Above is the Nebraska Primary and Caucus Results.
-After losing in the Nebraska Caucus by a 68% to 32% margin of victory, Hillary Clinton once again closed the gap losing by only two percentage points, 49% to 47% in the Nebraska Primary.
+Up Above is the 2008 Democratic Nebraska Caucus and Primary Results.
+After losing in the 2008 democratic Nebraska Caucus by a 68% to 32% margin of victory, Hillary Clinton once again closed the gap to lose by only two percentage points, 49% to 47% in the 2008 democratic Nebraska Primary.
 The Nebraska primary vote represents a 38% shift in the popularity of both candidates towards Hillary Clinton.

-The Washington Primary offers almost an identical shift in numbers as the Nebraska primary.
-Hillary Clinton once again closed the gap from an unrealistic 68%-31% margin of victory in the Washington Caucus to 51% to 46% in the Washington Primary.
-The shift in popularity is 32% towards Hillary Clinton.
-(I recall these numbers used to be 50%-47%, but we'll go with the 51%-46%).
+The 2008 democratic Washington Caucus vs Primary contests offers an almost identical shift in numbers as the Nebraska primary.
+Hillary Clinton once again closed the gap from an unrealistic 68%-31% margin of victory in the 2008 democratic Washington Caucus to 51% to 46% in the 2008 democratic Washington Primary.
+The shift in the vote is 32% in favor of Hillary Clinton.
+(I recall the final numbers being 50%-47%, but we'll go with the 51%-46%).

 Mandate, Barack Obama has no Mandate, if he does have a Mandate, it's because he cheated in the caucus contests.